raindigi/cloud-infra-terraform/gcp/README.md

 Where `<PUBLIC-IP>` is the public IP address of the instance as shown by `terraform output`.

-> Note that, by design, SSH connections are only allowed from the IP address that you assigned to the `localhost_ip` variable, that is, for your local machine.
+> Note that, by design, SSH connections are only allowed from the IP address that you assigned to the `localhost_ip` variable, that is, from your local machine.